Stages of Risk Management for Actuaries by Swati Jindal

 • Its financial impact may not be appropriately analyzed

-• Change in the availability of capital may require changes in the method of controlling risk etc
+• Changes in the availability of capital may require changes in the method of controlling risk etc

 The post is written by Swati Jindal.